Matthew Wright (basketball)

-Matthew Andrew Christopher Wright (born February 7, 1991) is a Filipino-Canadian professional basketball player who last played for the Kawasaki Brave Thunders of the Japanese B.League.
-He played college basketball at St. Bonaventure University.
-He has since become an ABL champion, a two-time PBA All-Star, and a member of Gilas Pilipinas.
+Matthew Andrew Christopher Wright (born February 7, 1991) is a Filipino-Canadian professional basketball player for the Saitama Broncos of the Japanese B.League.
+He played college basketball for the St. Bonaventure Bonnies.
+He has since become an ABL champion, a two-time PBA All-Star, and a member of the Philippine national team.

 In college, Wright helped lead the St. Bonaventure Bonnies to an Atlantic 10 championship and into the 2012 NCAA tournament.
 In his senior season, he led the team in scoring.

-After college, Wright started his professional career in France.
-He then went to play for the Westports Malaysia Dragons, with whom he won an ABL championship with.
-He then spent six seasons with the Phoenix Fuel Masters before joining Kyoto Hannaryz in 2022.
+After college, Wright started his professional career in France, and then went on to play for the Westports Malaysia Dragons, with whom he won an ABL championship with.
+He then spent six seasons with the Phoenix Fuel Masters before joining the Kyoto Hannaryz in 2022.

 Early life

 Wright was born on February 7, 1991, in Toronto to Chris Wright and Ofelia Wright (née Agustin).
 He grew up there with his parents, grandmother, and some relatives.
 The Filipino community in Toronto exposed him to basketball, which he started learning at 10 years old.
 Vince Carter and Kobe Bryant were also his influences growing up.
 While attending Bloorlea Middle School, he was selected as their Athlete of the Year.